xicoreyes513/cse15l-lab-reports/lab-report-1-week-2.md

   * ![Image](labReport1ss6.png)

 * To verify this, you can once again log into ieng6 with ssh again as described in the **Remotely Connecting** Step and use the "ls" command to see the moved file in the directory.

-* Now you can run the file using javac and java in the *ieng6 computer*.
-(As it is now in the *ieng6 computer shown by using the command ls)
   * ![Image](labReport1ss7.png)

 * Note what is now printed in for the example "WhereAmI" class:

   * ![Image](labReport1ss8.png)